 Hearing testing plays an important role in the overall health of today’s young children.
-Pediatric hearing loss can be frustratingly easy-to-miss, resulting in delays in diagnosis and associated treatment.
+Pediatric hearing loss can be frustratingly easy-to-miss, resulting in diagnosis and associated treatment delays.
 Early identification of hearing loss in children is crucial to their cognitive, social, and emotional development.
-Testing this age group can present with various challenges.
-Children younger than approximately 5 years of age, or those with developmental issues, are usually not able to sit through a traditional hearing test on their own.
+Testing this age group can present various challenges.
+Children younger than approximately five years of age, or those with developmental issues, are usually unable to sit through a traditional hearing test independently.

-Mobile audiometry with ambient noise monitoring helped pave the way for reliable and valid out-of-the-booth testing that many professionals have incorporated into their clinical practices.
-With mobile audiometry the clinician is positioned next to the patient, as opposed to being outside of the booth.
-This in turn allows for excellent access to the patient, and SHOEBOX Audiometry users have discovered that this audiometer form factor is an effective tool which easily enables solo play audiometry with young children.
+Portable audiometers with ambient noise monitoring helped pave the way for reliable and valid out-of-the-booth testing that many professionals have incorporated into their clinical practices.
+With mobile audiometry, the clinician is positioned next to the patient instead of outside the booth.
+This allows for excellent patient access, and SHOEBOX Audiometry users have discovered that this audiometer form factor is an effective tool that easily enables solo play audiometry with young children.

-Visual reinforcement is a powerful motivator for children of this age.
+Visual reinforcement audiometry is a powerful motivator for children of this age.
 Big smiles, thumbs-up gestures, no-sound clapping, and pointing to the ear when waiting for a sound are all effective techniques to help keep the child engaged.
-Shy children, or those on the Autism Spectrum Disorders may react better with less direct eye contact from the tester.
-If the child provides an undesirable reaction, pointing to the ear and waiting, or shaking your head can help communicate that we are looking for another behavior.
-Vocal encouragement and comments should be avoided as the noise environment should remain as quiet as possible throughout the test.
+Shy children or those on the Autism Spectrum Disorders may react better with less direct eye contact from the tester.
+If the child provides an undesirable reaction, pointing to the ear and waiting or shaking your head can help communicate that we are looking for another behavior.
+Vocal encouragement and comments should be avoided, as the noise environment should remain as quiet as possible throughout the test.
 This applies to both the tester and the child.

 If the child starts to lose focus during the test, a good strategy is to switch out the toy to help re-engage them.
-Often it doesn’t matter what the specific toy is, it is the newness of the toy that buys the clinician more time to test.
+Often it doesn’t matter what the specific toy is; the newness of the toy buys the clinician more time to test it.
 Sometimes, a clinician can go through 3-4 sets of toys to get a full audiogram.
-Quiet toys are best, but small cars on plastic tracks are a big hit, and kids love throwing things into buckets so adapting to the child is key to obtaining the required results.
-Another consideration is that the child be appropriately positioned for this concentration task, keeping in mind that very soft sounds will be presented and a calm, engaged child will yield more accurate results.
-Ensuring that the child is seated upright, with their feet flat on the floor or on a box, helps them keep their focus on the task at hand.
+Quiet toys are best, but small cars on plastic tracks are a big hit, and kids love throwing things into buckets, so adapting to the child is key to obtaining the required results.
+Another consideration is that the child is appropriately positioned for this concentration task, keeping in mind that very soft sounds will be presented, and a calm, engaged child will yield more accurate results.
+Ensuring the child is seated upright, with their feet flat on the floor or on a box, helps them focus on the task at hand.
 It is also helpful for the tester to be as close to head level with the child as possible – hovering over them can be unnecessarily intimidating.

 There are precautions to take to ensure good reliability when performing solo play audiometry.
-It is important that the child not react to the clinician’s hand movements, instead of sounds themselves.
+It is important that the child not react to the clinician’s hand movements instead of sounds themselves.
 To address this, false taps on the tablet are essential to ensure the child is abiding by the listening task and not visual cues.
-Should the child react to non-sound producing (false) taps, re-conditioning may be warranted.
+Re-conditioning may be warranted if the child reacts to non-sound-producing (false) taps.

 Incorporating mobile audiometry, including solo play audiometry, into your clinical toolbox can open new doors to successfully testing more patients, including young children.
-SHOEBOX Audiometry allows for testing in clinical settings without access to a booth, as well as in remote locations and schools, giving parents and clinicians better ability to detect hearing impairments early in a child’s development.
+SHOEBOX Audiometry allows for testing in clinical settings without access to a booth or in remote locations and schools, giving parents and clinicians a better ability to detect hearing impairments early in a child’s development.
 All children deserve to achieve their linguistic, cognitive, and developmental potentials.
 Ensuring that their hearing is optimized helps them do just that.

 Renée is a licensed audiologist and CAOHC-certified Professional Supervisor (PS/A) whose professional background includes clinical experience in cochlear implants, pediatric audiology, global hearing health, adult rehabilitation, auditory neuropathy, FM system optimization, ototoxicity, and the genetics of hearing loss.
 As the Director of Audiology, she is responsible for clinical applicability, audiological testing program review, education, and support guidance for SHOEBOX Audiometry.